 This operating and financial review should be read together with the section captioned "Selected Financial Data," "Item 4.
 Information on the Company-4.B.
-Business Overview" and the combined financial statements and condensed combined financial statements of the Maxeon Business and the related notes to those statements included elsewhere in this Form 20-F. Our reference to the combined financial statement(s) includes the relevant condensed combined financial statement(s) for the periods presented throughout the rest of this section.
-Among other things, those financial statements include more detailed information regarding the basis of preparation for the following information.
+Business Overview" and the combined financial statements of the Maxeon Business and the related notes to those statements included elsewhere in this Form 20-F. Among other things, those financial statements include more detailed information regarding the basis of preparation for the following information.
 The combined financial statements of the Maxeon Business have been prepared in accordance with GAAP.
 This discussion contains forward-looking statements that involve risks and uncertainties.
 As a result of many factors, such as those set forth under "Risk Factors" and elsewhere in this Form 20-F, our actual results may differ materially from those anticipated in these forward-looking statements.
 Please see "Special Note About Forward-Looking Statements" in this Form 20-F.